Skip to main content

 Stand for Love #WeBelongHere

 Welcome to Loyola University Maryland’s central LGBTQPIA+ information hub!
 Here at Loyola, we are building a community where people of all sexual orientations and gender identities feel heard, affirmed, valued, and respected.
-Please use this website to access information for prospective and current students and employees, as well as services and resources related to diverse sexual orientations and gender identities.
-At Loyola University Maryland, we aim to make sure our community is welcoming, safe, and a supportive place for all students, faculty, staff, and alumnx.
+This website provides information for prospective and current students and employees, as well as services and resources related to diverse sexual orientations and gender identities.
+At Loyola, we aim to make sure our community is a welcoming, safe, and supportive place for all students, faculty, staff, and alumnx.

-Loyola University Maryland supports and empowers all a/sexuality and a/gender identity diverse students and employees by providing community-building, education, events and initiatives.
-Our work seeks to affirm and help students explore their many identities, including a/sexuality, a/gender, race, ability, religion and class.
+Loyola supports and empowers all a/sexuality and a/gender identity diverse students and employees by providing community-building, education, events, and initiatives*.
+Our work seeks to affirm and help students explore their many identities, including a/sexuality, a/gender, race, ability, religion, and class.

-We recognize that sexual orientation and gender identity and expression work through and are influenced by race, ethnicity, gender, culture, age, disability, class, faith and other social characteristics.
-In keeping with the ideals of this University we commit to justice, equality, and respect for the whole person, cura personalis, in all of our endeavors.
+We recognize that sexual orientation and gender identity and expression work through and are influenced by race, ethnicity, gender, culture, age, disability, class, faith, and other social characteristics.
+In keeping with the ideals of the University, we commit to justice, equality, and respect for the whole person – or cura personalis – in all of our endeavors.
 Students’ needs, interests, and passions are the drivers of our programming and initiatives.
-We seek to identify, address and reduce racism, heterosexism, misogyny, cissexism, ableism and other forms of discrimination on campus.
-We are working to deepen and develop partnerships, both inside and outside of the University, to make our work more effective and far-reaching.
+We seek to identify, address, and reduce racism, heterosexism, misogyny, cissexism, ableism, and other forms of discrimination on campus.
+We are working to deepen and develop partnerships – both inside and outside of the University – to make our work more effective and far-reaching.
 We approach our work with a historical analysis of discrimination and injustice to serve the campus more intentionally and equitably.
-There is no one way to be LGBTQPIA+ at Loyola University Maryland.
+There is no one way to be LGBTQPIA+ at Loyola.
 Regardless of where you are in your journey and your relationship with Loyola, we have something for you.
-There is our Peer Mentor Program, In, Out, & In Between Support Group, Prism, The Pride Resource Room, Spectrum, The LGBTQ+ Experience. and OUTLoyola.
 We encourage you to explore this website for information about resources available to Loyola University Maryland’s LGBTQPIA+ community and allies.